Ekitji/siem/README.md

 ### Other types of vulnerabilities
 * Search in webserver logs for parameters (language=en.html) that shows file inclusion to test for LFI/RFI
 * Search for application logs for SQL related errors that shows errors on bad charachters..
 * AD attributes (example event.code:"5136" and Attribute:"msDS-KeyCredentialLink") that are commonly abused.
-Find misconfigurations and harden AD. etc.. etc..
+Find misconfigurations and harden AD.
+* Linux
+etc.. etc..

 ### Software installed in C-root drive. (not covered in presentation) ⭐